intradastingly/laboration-1/README.md

 ### link to github page
-Link to repo [here](https://github.com/intradastingly/laboration-1.git) Link to the game [here](https://intradastingly.github.io/laboration-1/)
+Link to repo [here](https://github.com/intradastingly/laboration-1.git) and link to the game [here](https://intradastingly.github.io/laboration-1/)